Things to Do in the Artsy Town of Sebastopol

 Beth Harmann Exhibit, Courtesy of Facebook: Sebastopol Center for the Arts

-If you’re craving some culture, there’s no better place to find it than Sebastopol Center for the Arts where you can take in gallery exhibitions, concerts, dance performances, poetry readings, and more, all created by local, national, and international artists.
+If you’re craving some culture, there’s no better place to find it than Sebastopol Center for the Arts, where you can take in gallery exhibitions, concerts, dance performances, poetry readings, and more, all created by local, national, and international artists.
 The Center for the Arts also offers workshops of all kinds, including poetry, drawing, ceramics, and collaging, so be sure to plan ahead.

-Photo courtesy of Handline
+Photo courtesy of Fern Bar

 Two Dog Night Creamery